niyrme/nyooomBot/README.md

 # nyooomBot

-A bot written in python.
+A bot written in Golang.